conan-io/docs/reference/conanfile/methods.rst

 - **cflags**, **cxxflags**, **sharedlinkflags**, **exelinkflags**: List of flags that the consumer should activate for proper behavior.
   Usage of C++11 could be configured here, for example, although it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14).
+- **name**: Alternative name for the package so generators can take into account in order to generate targets or file names.
+- **components**: Dictionary with names as keys and a component object as value to model the different components a package may have: libraries, executables...

 .. code-block:: python